Azure/osdu-infrastructure/README.md

     - azure-aks-node-ssh-key.pub
 9. Create a New Azure Pipeline from the Azure Repo using the pipeline `/azure-pipeline.yml`
 10. Run the Pipeline and the Infrastructure will deploy
-    > Pipelines automatically check for changes set a runtime variable of FORCE_RUN=true to bypass Change Detection.
+    > Pipelines automatically check for changes.
+Set a runtime variable of FORCE_RUN=true to bypass Change Detection.

 # Contributing